mids-w203/syllabus/tests/.ipynb_checkpoints/index-checkpoint.md

 We have also observed that the grade distribution on mathematical exams tends to be very unforgiving.
 Because of this, we plan to curve the grades, to a roughly uniform distribution between 70% and 100%.

-## How the test will be structured
+## How each test will be structured

-- You will have a maximum of 3 hours to work on this test from the time you download it, to the time that you turn it back in.
+- You will have a maximum of 3 hours to work on the test from the time you download it, to the time that you turn it back in.
 - The questions will progress in difficulty.
 The first questions will apply a single concept or calculation.
 The last questions will require you to connect multiple concepts in creative ways to find a solution.
-- We expect that less than 5% of students will solve every problem.
+- We expect that fewer than 5% of students will solve every problem.
 Do not panic if you cannot solve some of them.
 - You must provide a proof for all questions.
 It is not enough to compute the answer.